shruti-1212/bingeNow/README.md

 ### Registration & Login Pages

 These pages contain well-designed user registration and login forms.
-They can be implemented as separate pages or pop-up modals, maintaining consistency with the structure, header, nav, and footer of the home page.
+They are as pop-up modals, maintaining consistency with the structure, header, nav, and footer of the home page.

 ## Technologies Used